 No, it’s not burnout.

-But things are changing.
-Women are talking.
-Companies are starting to listen.
-And the narrative is shifting from silent suffering to powerful adaptation.
+And the narrative is moving from silent suffering to powerful adaptation.

-🌟 How Women Are Coping (and Rewriting the Rules)
+🌟 How Women in Tech Are Coping (and Quietly Rewriting the Rules)

 💬 Open Conversations at Work

-A software engineer recently shared on X how she asked her manager for a quieter desk space to manage hot flashes — and instead of dismissal, she got solidarity.
+A senior engineer recently shared that she asked for a quieter desk to manage hot flashes — and instead of awkwardness, she got empathy and support.

 These moments matter.